Wsm2110/Faster.Map/README.md

 # Faster.Map

-Faster.Map is a collection of high-performance hashmaps implemented in C#, each tailored to provide lightning-fast key-value pair operations.
-Whether you're dealing with large datasets or demanding real-time applications, Faster.Map offers optimized solutions for efficient data retrieval and manipulation.
+Faster.Map is a collection of high-performance (concurrent) hashmaps implemented in C#

 ## Features: